faisalraja/dscache/README.md

 `This is still under heavy development and is being used in a new product that is not yet released.`

-Package `github.com/faisalraja/dscache/v0` is a wrapper for [golang datastore client](https://godoc.org/cloud.google.com/go/datastore) that uses redis to cache Get,GetMulti,Put,PutMulti with strong consistency.
+Package `github.com/faisalraja/dscache/v0` is a wrapper for [golang datastore client](https://godoc.org/cloud.google.com/go/datastore) that uses redis to cache Get*,Put*,Delete\* with strong consistency.

 This is inspired by [Python NDB API](https://developers.google.com/appengine/docs/python/ndb/) where it caches to local memory then redis.